PA Online Sports Betting: Pennsylvania Sports Betting Guide

 Yes.
 Since the legal groundwork was laid well before the US Supreme Court repealed the federal ban on sports betting, Pennsylvania was quick to start accepting legal sports bets in 2018.

-Where can I bet on sports legally in Pennsylvania?
+Where can I bet on sports in PA?

 Legal sports wagers are now being accepted at a number of land-based sportsbooks located in existing casinos including Rivers Casino, SugarHouse Casino, Parx Casino and the South Philadelphia Turf Club.
 Mobile betting is also legal in PA.

 What sports can I bet on in PA online?

 Fortunately, Pennsylvania’s sports betting bill clearly includes legal online sports gambling.
 Many casinos in the state have made partnerships with or created their own mobile sportsbooks.
 As long as you are within state lines mobile betting is legal.

 What sports are illegal to bet on in PA?